 Ammuinare - Amohinar: The Neapolitan verb ammuinare is incredibly similar to the Spanish amohinar.
 These words can have different meanings, depending on the context.
 However, they both can mean to vex/to annoy.

 Butteglia - Botella: In this context, it is important to remember that the “ll” sound in Castilian resembles the Italian “gl” sound.
 Knowing that, we notice that they have similar pronunciations.
-Both the words mean bottle.
+Both words mean bottle.

 Buffettone - Bofetón: A big, resonant slap hurts.
 Neapolitan and Spanish people use analogous words to refer to it: respectively buffettone and bofetón.